besotti/object-path/README.md

 // Using fallback with unknown path const age = getPath(data, 'user.profile.age', 30);  // 30 (default since 'age' is missing)

+// Accessing multiple entries in an array - returns an array of values const cities = getPath(data, 'user.subProfiles.address.city');  // ['Somewhere else', 'Another Place']

+// Accessing a property that exists only once in an array - returns a single value const postcode = getPath(data, 'user.subProfiles.address.postcode');  // '00000' (or your default value if not present)
 ```

 ### `setPath`